galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

     supported-major = uint
     minimum-minor = uint

-essentially, this is a map from supported major releases, to the minimum minor release this support entails.
+essentially, this is a map from supported major versions, to the minimum minor version this support entails.
 For example, an agent that can operate using a version compatible with ``v2.3``, or a version compatible with ``v1.2``  (see :ref:`Versioning guarantees`), should send the following grounded payload:

 .. code-block:: cddl